backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 We can see that the best AUC score from our model occurs when only 25 of the 36 transformed features are used as input.
 This translates to excluding three of the original features entirely: 'nursery', 'internet', and 'guardian'.

 ### <span style="font-size:1.2em;">Hyperparameter Tuning</span>
-I'll now perform a grid search on the model using its optimal feature set, and 5-fold cross validation.
+I'll now perform a grid search on the model using its optimal feature set.

 ```python